wso2-attic/ballerina-message-broker/README.md

 - **conf/log4j.properties** - logging configuration file
 - **lib** - contains all the required jars
 - **logs/broker.log** - main logging file
+- **resources/security** - contains both the keystore and the truststore used to create the SSL engine

 ## Documentation